Garlicky Green Beans Stir Fry

 Green Beans used to be one of those vegetables I didn’t know what to do with, but all my thoughts about green beans changed after I grew beans in my garden and made fresh green beans into this stir fry.
 Seriously, I could eat beans every day if they were cooked like this.

 Now I buy those lovely green beans at Costco regularly and have a whole section of Green Bean Recipes on the blog!
-But even with all those tasty options for cooking green beans, this recipe is one I make over and over.
+But even with all those tasty options for cooking green beans, this recipe for a tasty green beans stir fry is one I make over and over.
 And for this dish I used those five principles I learned in a Chinese cooking class many years ago!

 Principles of Chinese Cooking: